Approximation with one-bit polynomials in Bernstein form: Approximation by quantized polynomials in Bernstein form

 to satisfy \eqref{sigmadeltaeq}.
 This recursive process is commonly called ``feedback quantization'' due to the role $q_k$ plays as a feedback control term in \eqref{sigmadeltaupdate}.
 The role of the quantization rule \eqref{quantrule} is to keep the solution $u$ bounded for all input sequences $y$ of arbitrary duration in a given set $\Y$.
 In this case, we say that the quantization rule is stable for $\Y$.

-The ``greedy'' quantization rule refers to the function $F$ which outputs any minimizer $q_k \in \A$ of the right hand side of \eqref{sigmadeltaupdate}.
+The ``greedy'' quantization rule refers to the function $F$ which outputs any minimizer $q_k \in \A$ of $|u_k|$ as determined by \eqref{sigmadeltaupdate}.
 More precisely, it sets

 where $\mathrm{round}_\A(v)$ stands for any element in $\A$ that is closest to $v$.
-If $\A$ is an infinite arithmetic progression, and more generally, whenever $\A \cup \{\pm \infty\}$ has bounded gaps, greedy quantization is always stable (i.e. for any $r$ and for all input sequences) and produces a solution $u$ to \eqref{sigmadeltaeq} which is bounded by half of the largest gap in $\A$.
+If $\A$ is an infinite arithmetic progression of step size $\delta$, then greedy quantization is always stable (i.e. for any $r$ and for all input sequences) and produces a solution $u$ to \eqref{sigmadeltaeq} via \eqref{sigmadeltaupdate} which is bounded by $\delta/2$.

 Real difficulties start when $\A$ is a fixed, finite set, the extreme case being a set of two elements, which can be taken to be $\{\pm 1\}$ without loss of generality.
 In this case, it is a major challenge to design quantization rules that are stable for any order $r$ and for arbitrary bounded inputs in a range $[-\mu,\mu]$.
 The first breakthrough on this problem was made in the seminal paper of Daubechies and DeVore \cite{DD} where it was shown for $\A = \{\pm 1\}$ that for any order $r\geq 1$ and for any $\mu < 1$, there is a stable $r$th order quantization rule $F_{r,\mu}$ which guarantees that $u$ is bounded by some constant $C_{r,\mu}$ for all input sequences $y$ that are bounded by $\mu$.
 (For $r=1$, one can take $\mu = 1$ and find that $C_{1,1} = 1$ will do.)
 The constant $C_{r,\mu}$ depends on both $r$ and $\mu$, and blows up as $r \to \infty$, or as $\mu \to 1^-$ (except when $r=1$).
 Another family of stable quantization rules, but with more favorable $C_{r,\mu}$, was subsequently proposed in \cite{exp_decay}.
 In this paper we will be using the greedy quantization rule when $\A = \Z$, and either of the rules in \cite{DD} and \cite{exp_decay} when $\A = \{\pm 1\}$.
 We will not need the explicit descriptions of these rules, or of the associated bounds $C_{r,\mu}$.